Smashing tea

 I never found out what he was supposed to have done.
 You never did.

-*Names are changed regularly for OH&S compliance
+*Names are changed regularly for your convenience

 Tin, lead, antipathy